-AWG in association with the South African Civil Aviation Authority and supported by ICAO and UNIDROIT, will hold an important African Regional Event on the Cape Town Convention and its Aircraft Protocol and cross-border transferability of aircraft (XBT) on 19 & 20 June 2018 in Cape Town, South Africa
+AWG, in association with the South African Civil Aviation Authority (SACAA) and supported by ICAO and UNIDROIT, held an African Regional Event on the Cape Town Convention and its Aircraft Protocol and cross-border transferability of aircraft (XBT) on 19 & 20 June 2018 in Cape Town, South Africa.
+Event materials, and the press release by SACAA relating to it, can be found here.

 AWG to establish a global, electronic aircraft trading system (GATS) to make the buying and selling of aircraft and engines on lease simpler and faster.
 GATS is designed to reduce the burden on airlines, lessors and financiers and to produce widespread benefits for the industry.
 See attached summary, including on timing.